 Bendeka (bendamustine hydrochloride)

-Treatment of patients with CLL; treatment of patients with indolent B-cell NHL progressing during/within 6 months of rituximab or a rituximab-containing regimen
+Treatment of patients with indolent B-cell non-Hodgkin lymphoma progressing during/within 6 months of rituximab or a rituximab-containing regimen

 Truxima (rituximab-abbs) Indications